DumbCodeGenerator/dropbox_preview_downloader/README.md

 ## Usage:
  * Download this repo as zip.
 Unzip.
  * Run `pip install -r requirements.txt` in the script directory
  * Just run the script and insert dropbox link.
-Also, you can just make a list with direct links, if you want to.
+Also, you can just make a list with direct links to the files, if you want to